 How Clearer Thinking about Public Transit Can Enrich OurCommunities and Our Lives

-Human Transit explains the fundamental geometry of transitthat shapes successful systems; the process for fitting technology to aparticular community; and the local choices that lead totransit-friendly development.
-Whether you are in the field or simply aconcerned citizen, here is an accessible guide to achieving successfulpublic transit that will enrich any community.
+This book explains the fundamental geometry of transit that shapes successful systems; the process for fitting technology to a particular community; and the local choices that lead to transit-friendly development.